abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_3_Algorithms/Lecture_3.md

 - A computer can only look at one value at the time in an array.

-- Inpunt: An array of numbers.
+- Input: An array of numbers.

 - Algorithm: A way to find the number or data in the array.

-- bool: Is an expecific number like 50, true or false.
+- bool: Is an specific number like 50, true or false.

 - Going to one end of the array to another, left to right or right to left.